Wasiu-lab/Data-Engineering/Fact-Data-Modeling/Readme.md

    **How to Use:**
    - Execute the script to create a fact table schema.
    - Populate it with metrics and connect it to related dimension tables.
+   -
+### 5. **Dimensional Analysis**
+ **File:** `dimensional analysis on 3 days.sql`
+  **Purpose:**
+   - Focuses on analyzing metrics over three days.
+   - Highlights changes in facts and dimensions across time.

+  **Key Features:**
+   - Calculates retention, engagement, and change rates.
+   - Combines fact and dimension modeling for advanced temporal insights.

+**How to Use:**
+   - Run the script to analyze three consecutive days of activity.
+   - Use for retention analysis, trend tracking, and daily performance reports.